 Ultimately, any decision you make when choosing between devices like these will be influenced by two factors: Price and software.

-Apple’s May 2020 update to the MacBook Pro 13 leaves a slightly bitter taste in the mouth due to the company selling old parts for $1,299.
-That’s compounded by the fact that you can get a powerful 12.9-inch iPad Pro with the same storage for $1,099.
+Apple’s May 2020 update to the MacBook Pro 13 leaves a slightly bitter taste.
+Why?
+Because the company is selling old parts for $1,299.
+Even more, the powerful 12.9-inch iPad Pro has the same 256GB storage amount for $1,099.

 So, which should you choose?
 Despite the entry-level quibbles, the MacBook Pro’s performance really does scale well with its price, and the high-end 16-inch model blows the iPad Pro out of the water.
 If pure power is what you need, it’s worth spending more on a MacBook Pro.

-Even if you can afford either product, how you will use that product is what’s really important.
+Even if you can afford either product, how you will use that product ultimately steers your purchase decision.
 If you need to run desktop software, then the iPad Pro will be a waste of money.
-However, if you’re content with everything provided under the App Store banner and want a portable, touch-based device, then the iPad Pro may be ideal for your needs.
+However, if you’re content with everything provided under the App Store banner and want a portable, touch-based device, then the iPad Pro may be ideal.

-That said, we give the crown to the MacBook Pro for its pure power and flexibility.
-You get a much larger range of options to customize it how you like, and its faster ports let you connect high-speed devices (including external graphics cards) to expand its capabilities.
+In the end, we crown the MacBook Pro for its pure power and flexibility.
+It has a much larger range of options for customization, and the faster Thunderbolt 3 ports expand its capabilities, like adding external graphics cards.
 We feel it’s the best option for most people.

 - The best iPad keyboards for 2020